coderefinery/DEPRECATED-software-licensing/talk.md

 ## Practical aspects

-- Add a LICENSE file
+- Add a LICENSE file to your repository (GitHub understands it)
 - Agree on a licensing strategy and make it public and visible
 - License your supporting information (images) under creative commons (use [Zenodo](https://zenodo.org) or [Figshare](https://figshare.com))
 - Unrelated but still recommended: make your code easy to cite (use [Zenodo](https://zenodo.org) to assign DOIs to code releases)